 A clavicle fracture (broken collarbone) is usually associated with contact sports such as football and martial arts, impact sports such as motor racing or direct trauma to the shoulder.
 It may occur in individuals of all ages.
-Fellowship-trained orthopedic surgeon Dr. Kelechi Okoroha provides diagnosis and ORIF of the clavicle fractures in Detroit.
-He also provides the highest level of care during and after the surgery.
-Contact Dr. Okoroha’s team for an appointment today!
+Dr. Kelechi Okoroha specializes in ORIF of clavicle fractures and provides diagnosis and individualized treatment plans in Minneapolis.
+He also provides highly specialized care during and after the surgery.
+Contact Dr. Okoroha’s team for an appointment today.

 What is a Clavicle Fracture?

 A clavicle fracture refers to a broken collarbone and is a common injury associated with contact sports such as football and martial arts, as well as impact sports such as motor racing.
 A direct blow over the shoulder, a fall on an outstretched arm, or a motor vehicle accident may also cause the clavicle bone to break.
 Most clavicle fractures occur in the shaft or middle portion of the bone.
 Clavicle fractures are quite common and occur in individuals of all ages.

 ORIF/open reduction and internal fixation is a surgical procedure employed for the treatment of a clavicle fracture not amenable to non-surgical conservative treatment.

 The collar bone or clavicle is a bone situated horizontally, connecting the sternum (breastbone) to the humerus or bone of the upper arm, on either side of the body.

 Signs and Symptoms of Clavicle Fractures

 Signs and symptoms of a clavicle fracture may include: